 You cannot get a debt relief order if you live in Scotland.
 The Minimal Assets Process (MAP) bankruptcy is similar.
 Find out how MAP bankruptcy works.

-Benefits of a DRO
+Benefits of an approved DRO

 • Your approved intermediary will send your application for you.
 This means you do not have to go to court

-Risks of a DRO
+Risks of an approved DRO

 Chris on Feefo says:

-"The help, support and advice is just unbelievable.
+"Fantastic.
+The help, support and advice is just unbelievable.
 Being in debt brings a lot of stress.
 StepChange are just brilliant.
 Simply brilliant."

 Most debts are written off by a DRO but there are some that cannot be.
 Like TV licence arrears and criminal fines.
 These will still need to be paid.

-Find out more about what happens on a debt relief order.
+Find out more about what happens on a debt relief order

 Our DRO guides